Number 1-2-3; isn’t that just so neat and orderly and satisfying?

 Side note: Scyther’s French name is Insécateur.
 No exciting etymology there – insect and clipping-shears – but it is delightfully fun to say.
 You know what does have a more interesting etymology?
 Its Japanese name, Strike.
 Just a straight loan-word for attacking things.
-A little on the nose, perhaps.
+A little on the nose, perhaps, but so is Scyther.

 Scizor’s main new feature aside from its metal plating would be those crushing-claws, which look less like a mantis’ slender arms, but certainly act more like them, since mantises are generally more about grabbing and crushing prey than cutting into them.
 Great so far, and they feel like a better fit for a heavy, metallic creature, anyway.

 But it also uses them for automimicry – that is, imitating another body part, which is an animal trick that mantises decidedly do not participate in.
 Actual mantises hunt with Scyther-like ambush tactics.
 Scizor, meanwhile, actively uses its false eyespots to intimidate and misdirect prey with the illusion of having three heads, which is a snake tactic if anything.
 Notably, eyespots are much much more often a defensive adaptation than an predatory one, making it an even odder choice.